 Jeff Benson 00:08:11

 Well, thank you very much for your time.
-And like I said, I'm a big proponent of builder's risk horse construction.
+And like I said, I'm a big proponent of builder's risk course of construction.
 And we think we do a very good job of it here, Victor, but I do appreciate your time today too.

 Paul Lucas 00:08:22